EFX (show): Crawford's departure

 Due to the intensity of the stunts and the extreme physical demand required to perform the show, Michael Crawford sustained many serious physical injuries during his run in EFX, during both rehearsals and performances.
 Crawford, famous for his penchant to perform his own stunts, refused to use a stunt double (except for the end of the H.G.
 Wells act, in which a double was necessary due to a costume change).
 Many times, especially during early runs of EFX, Crawford took tumbles from scenery and zip-lines.
 Scenery would often fly out from under him (most notably the flying saucer) and either send him crashing to the stage or leave him dangling from a safety harness up to twelve feet in the air.
 One rehearsal of the Merlin act even resulted in his costume catching on fire, with half of it reportedly burned away before the flames could be extinguished.
 Crawford often took pain killers in order to perform every night, and some of the more demanding scenes were rewritten to accommodate performing around his injuries.
 In the end, a fall from a zip-line during the Barnum act required hospitalization and a hip replacement, causing Crawford to leave the show permanently in August 1996.

-Bootlegs

-Bootleg recordings of live performances of Crawford's EFX surfaced around 1997, possibly in response to fans of the original version's poor reception of David Cassidy's re-write of the show.
-A VHS of Michael Crawford's performance near the end of his run surfaced in Nevada and on the US West Coast.
-While the video featured the majority of the show, several elements had been cut out of the tape, most notably the songs "Nexus", "Merlin Ballet", "Counting Up to Twenty", and all act introductions made by the Masters of Magic, Laughter, Spirit, and Time.
-The video eventually made its way onto YouTube with most of the ballet and "Counting Up to Twenty" added back in.
-However, the videos have subsequently been deleted due to copyright claims.
-Two audio recordings of the entire show, one of the March 23 opening night performance with Crawford and another with the 1996 post-Crawford/pre-Cassidy cast, circulated in Germany.
-These are the only complete recordings of the show that are known to exist.